AlgoTrading-Capstone/platform/project-context-bitcoin-rl.md

    - Spikes in BTC mentions
    - Basic positive/negative sentiment

-#### Strategies Already Selected for POC Implementation

-1. **Volatility System (Technical / ATR-based)**
-The first strategy selected for implementation.
-Uses volatility expansion via resampled ATR and absolute price changes to detect breakout conditions.

-#### Tick & Timeframe Management

-- The system's global evaluation frequency is determined by MIN_TIMEFRAME, the shortest timeframe among all active strategies.
-- A global tick occurs every time a MIN_timeframe candle closes.
-- Each strategy receives a tick at every MIN interval, but:
-   - Strategies whose timeframe does not align with the current tick return HOLD / NO_ACTION (or similar neutral output).
-   - Strategies whose candle timeframe does align compute indicators and produce a signal.

-#### Centralized Data Management

-- The system stores only MIN_TIMEFRAME raw candles in the database (e.g., if the smallest strategy timeframe is 5m → store 5m candles).
-- Each strategy declares:
-   - Its timeframe (e.g., "1h", "15m").
-   - Its required lookback window (number of candles it needs in its own timeframe).
-- The system computes the total amount of raw candles to keep.
-- Before running any strategy:
-   - The Data Orchestrator loads the raw MIN candles from the DB.
-   - Resamples them to each strategy’s required timeframe.
-   - Extracts exactly lookback_n candles.

-### 2. RL-Based Decision Engine
-- Above the strategy services sits a **Reinforcement Learning (RL)** engine that chooses the final action.
-- We will conduct a **dedicated research phase** to determine which **RL algorithm** (e.g., PPO, A2C, SAC, DDPG, etc.) best fits our problem characteristics and available data.
-- A separate study will be performed on how to optimally define the **Action**, **State**, and **Reward** spaces to reflect real trading dynamics and avoid overfitting.
-- The current plan is to use **FinRL** as the main RL framework, given its finance-oriented environments and built-in support for multiple algorithms.
-- The RL environment will be customized so that its **observation** is essentially “what all strategies said right now” plus a few global fields (e.g., current position, volatility).
-- The RL **action space** will be a **limited, predefined set** of actions (e.g., increase exposure, decrease exposure, stay flat, possibly reverse).
-We are **not** locking to “always buy/sell full position.”
-- Whenever a **new strategy** is added to the system, the RL model will be **retrained** so it can learn all permutations/combinations of the available strategies.
-- There will also be **periodic retraining** (daily/weekly) to re-align the meta-strategy with current market conditions.

-### 3. Exchange Integration
-- Actual order placement will be done via **CCXT**.
-- Primary exchange for now: **Kraken**.
-- Using CCXT keeps the system exchange-agnostic and lets us switch or add exchanges with minimal changes.
-- Trading is intended for **Bitcoin futures** to support long/short/flat flows.

-### 4. Runtime Environment
-- The **server-side part** of the project will run on **AWS**, most likely on a **Kubernetes cluster**.
-- Each trading strategy will run as its **own pod** (separate deployable unit), so strategies stay isolated and can be updated independently.
-- Strategy pods will be invoked **concurrently** to minimize latency in each decision cycle.
-- The **client-side part** is a separate desktop application (Java/JavaFX) that connects to the server-side services for monitoring and control.

-### 5. Client Application
-- A **desktop GUI** is planned, built in **Java / JavaFX**.
-- Purpose: monitor system state and executed actions; chart embedding is planned but not finalized yet (we may later feed Kraken data into the chart and overlay trades).

 ---

-## Performance Considerations
-- We will use **multi-threading / concurrency** specifically for **invoking multiple strategy services in parallel**, so the meta-engine can get all recommendations in one time window.
-- The actual **RL decision** and **order execution** will remain controlled/sequential to keep consistency and avoid race conditions with real funds.
+## What is explicitly NOT implemented yet
+- Live trading / order execution
+- Position reconciliation against an exchange
+- Centralized persistence of decisions/trades in the runtime system
+- Full RL feature/state construction in the runtime system
+- Policy inference in the runtime system (actor loading + forward pass)
+- Risk management policy beyond what exists in the training environment
+- The server-side part of the project will run on AWS, most likely on a Kubernetes cluster
+- The client-side part is a separate desktop application (Java/JavaFX) that connects to the server-side services for monitoring and control.

 ---

-## Not Yet Finalized
-- **Strategy output schema**: we know it must be unified, but exact fields (e.g. confidence, horizon) are not fixed yet.
-- **RL research phase**: we will perform a dedicated research phase to determine which **Reinforcement Learning algorithm** (e.g., PPO, A2C, SAC, DDPG, etc.) best fits our trading framework.
-- **RL environment design**: we will also study how to optimally define the **Action**, **State**, and **Reward** spaces to ensure effective learning and prevent overfitting.
-- **Risk controls**: max position, daily loss caps, etc. have **not** been defined yet — this will be added once the basic loop runs.
+## Near-term roadmap (the “bridge” between codebases)
+1. **State parity:** build the exact RL state in the runtime system (same feature order + normalization + strategy encoding as training).
+2. **Model inference:** load the selected actor checkpoint (`act.pth`) and compute actions on each decision step.
+3. **Execution layer:** convert actions to real trades (planned: Kraken Futures via CCXT), including position/risk controls and order lifecycle.
+4. **Observability:** persist and monitor signals/actions/trades, health checks, and latency.

 ---

-## Technologies (current choice)
-- **Python** — strategy services and server-side logic
-- **FinRL** — main RL engine for training/decision learning
-- **CCXT** — exchange/execution layer (Kraken first)
-- **Java / JavaFX** — desktop client/GUI
-- **AWS** — hosting/running strategy services in parallel
-- **Kubernetes + Helm** — orchestration and packaging (one pod per strategy)
-- **GitHub Actions** — CI for building, testing, and publishing service images
-- **ArgoCD** — GitOps-based CD for deploying updated services to the Kubernetes cluster
-- **1Password** — secure storage and sharing of secrets, especially exchange API keys

----

 ## Repository & Project Management (GitHub)
-- **GitHub Repositories** — Repository structure is still open (single monorepo vs. multiple repos).
+- **GitHub Repositories** — multiple repos
-- **GitHub Projects / Issues** — for task management, backlog, and tracking new strategies to be onboarded.
+- **GitHub Projects / Issues** — for task management, backlog
-- **GitHub Actions (CI)** — automated builds, tests, linting, and container image creation on each push/PR.
+- **GitHub Actions (CI)** — automated builds, tests
-- **ArgoCD (CD)** — pulls from the GitHub repos and syncs to the Kubernetes cluster (GitOps flow).
+- **ArgoCD (CD)** — pulls from the GitHub repos and syncs to the Kubernetes cluster (GitOps flow)

 ---

-## Algorithm POC Environment & Setup

-A Proof-of-Concept (POC) implementation of the algorithmic engine has begun.
-The initial development environment and project structure are defined as follows:

-### Development Environment
+## Development Environment
-- **IDE:** PyCharm (Professional)
+- **IDE:** PyCharm (Professional), IntelliJ IDEA (Professional)
 - **Python Version:** 3.11.7
-- **Virtual Environment:** `.venv` created and managed directly through PyCharm (no external conda/poetry).
-- **Dependency Policy:**
-  - Install all packages via PyCharm’s package management GUI.
-  - Avoid external environment managers unless required for production later on.

 ---

 ## Database Infrastructure

 - **PostgreSQL 16.11** with **TimescaleDB 2.23.1** extension
 - Time-series optimizations: hypertables, resampling, 90% compression
 - ACID-compliant for orders/metadata + time-series performance for OHLCV candles
 - Python: **psycopg2-binary 2.9.9**, **SQLAlchemy 2.0.23**

 ---

 ## Purpose of this Document
 This document is meant to give LLMs full context about:
-- what the project is trying to achieve,
+- what the project is trying to achieve
-- what components already exist conceptually,
+- what components already exist conceptually
-- which tools/libraries have been chosen,
+- which tools/libraries have been chosen
-- and which parts are intentionally *not* finalized yet.
+- and which parts are intentionally *not* finalized yet

 It should be used as a high-level description of the system’s architecture and intent, not as a final implementation spec.